 \subsection{Actor-Level Discrimination Detection Pipeline}

-Our pipeline builds upon prior work by \citet{urchs-etal-2024-detecting,urchs2025taz2024fullanalysinggermannewspapers}.
-The first paper introduces actor-based fairness analysis in isolated texts using a modular pipeline that combines information extraction with linguistic discourse analysis.
-Specifically, it detects gender discrimination on the actor level by identifying the \textit{nomination} and the \textit{predication} of individual actors.
-The pipeline extracts actors via named entity recognition (NER), resolves pronouns through coreference resolution, and stores all actor references, including names, titles, and generic forms, in a structured knowledge base.
-For each actor, all sentences containing them are extracted and analysed for sentiment, gender-coded language, and linguistic framing.
-Discrimination metrics are computed per actor and summarised into a discrimination report.
-The report includes a range of linguistic and structural metrics designed to capture different facets of gendered representation:
+Our pipeline builds on prior work by \citet{urchs-etal-2024-detecting,urchs2025taz2024fullanalysinggermannewspapers}.
+The first paper introduces actor-based fairness analysis in isolated English texts using a modular pipeline that combines information extraction with discourse analysis.
+It detects gender discrimination at the actor level by identifying \textit{nomination} and \textit{predication}, extracting actors via named entity recognition (NER), resolving pronouns through coreference, and storing references (names, titles, generic forms) in a structured knowledge base.
+For each actor (per text), all sentences in which they are mentioned are analysed for sentiment, gender-coded language, and framing.
+The resulting discrimination report provides per-text metrics such as: